kenanAST/smart-building/README.md

 ![Usage Example](./usage.png)

-## Contributing

-If you wish to contribute to the Smart Building App project, please follow the guidelines outlined in the CONTRIBUTING.md file located in the repository.

 ## License

 The Smart Building App is released under the [MIT License](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

-## Support

-If you encounter any issues or have questions regarding the Smart Building App, please refer to the project's documentation or reach out to the development team for assistance.